StreetToHomeMovement/site/README.md

 Once you create the account I will walk you through how to create the subscription plans and webhooks (the webhooks update our MongoDB when subscriptions are charged).

-After creating the account, add the required passwords from this Braintree account to passwords.json in our codebase.

 Here are links to the guide and API (make sure NODE.JS is selected for our server side language and javascript/v2 for client side):
 * https://developers.braintreepayments.com/guides/overview
 * https://developers.braintreepayments.com/reference/overview